Exams

 • Focus on the main properties and have a look at other references.
 Avoid describing phenomena/processes that you do not understand.

 • Prepare a 10-15 minute oral presentation summarizing your paper.
+I will stop you if you exceed 15 minutes.

 After your presentation, we will ask you some questions about the science you presented.
 This part of the exam will be marked out of 7/20.
 The report must be sent one week before the exam unless specified otherwise.